hrlewis1974/infoasset2icm_wastewater_model/Readme.md

 This repository contains script and supporting files to assist in the conversion of an InfoAsset network to Infoworks ICM (InfoWorks network).

-Currently the main Ruby script file "_infoasset2icm.rb" can be run on the active network ie the one open inthe Geoplan.
+Currently the main Ruby script file "_infoasset2icm.rb" can be run on the active network ie the one open in the Geoplan.

 On completion of the code a new network will be updated into:
 - database: snumbat://10.0.29.43:40000/wastewater ongoing/system_performance
+- network:
-- network: i2i network (..other..networks..)
+- - name: i2i network
+- - location: other..networks
+- - id: 4765

 ## Assumptions